COSC3020/quicksort-pivot-22dcolli-1/README.md

 (III),(IIG),(IIL),(LIG)

-And from the above calculations we then have:
+And when we substitue the above calculations in for the representations we then have:

 $(\frac{8}{64}) + (\frac{12}{64}) + (\frac{12}{64}) + (\frac{12}{64}) = \frac{44}{64} $

-Converted into a percentage, $\frac{44}{64}$ is 68.75%, which we can see is better than the 50% we had innitially
+Converted into a percentage, $\frac{44}{64}$ is 68.75%, which we can see is a better  chance of having a good pivot than the 50% we had innitially